Next Generation Air Transportation System: Communications

-Controller Pilot Data Link Communications, also known as Data Communications (Data Comm), uses typed digital messages to supplement voice communications between air traffic controllers and pilots.
+Controller pilot data link communications, also known as Data Communications (Data Comm), uses typed digital messages to supplement voice communications between air traffic controllers and pilots.
 Unlike voice messages, Data Comm messages sent by controllers are delivered only to the intended aircraft, which eliminates the chance of another pilot acting on instructions for another aircraft with a similar call sign.
 It avoids the chance of misunderstood messages because of busy radio chatter or variations in the way people speak, and it can be a backup if a microphone malfunctions.
 It also preserves radio bandwidth when voice communication is necessary or preferred.

 Using Data Comm, tower air traffic controllers can send pilots of equipped aircraft departure clearance instructions to read, accept, and load into their flight management system with the push of a button.
 Messages also are sent to flight dispatchers, giving everyone a shared awareness for faster reactions to changing circumstances, such as approaching thunderstorms.

 Data Comm saves aircraft time waiting to take off, particularly when routes change, which reduces fuel use and engine exhaust emissions.
 It lowers the chances of delays or cancellations when weather affects the flight route.
 Pilots and controllers also can spend more time on other critical tasks, which enhances safety.

-The first part of the program for 55 airports, tower service, finished in 2016 more than two years ahead of schedule.
-It helps equipped aircraft take off sooner through messages quickly exchanged and clearly understood.
-Based on this success, air carriers requested and the FAA approved in 2017 seven more airports to receive tower services to be completed by 2019.
+The first part of the program, tower service, for 55 airports finished in 2016 more than two years ahead of schedule.
+Based on the initial success, airlines requested and the FAA approved in 2017 seven more airports to receive tower service to be completed by 2019.
 The first of these airports completed was Joint Base Andrews in November 2017.
 The final airport was Van Nuys, which was completed in August 2018.
 In 2020, Cincinnati, Jacksonville, and Palm Beach were authorized to become the next three airports approved to operate Data Comm.
 Cincinnati started operating in 2021, and Jacksonville and Palm Beach began in 2022.

-Data Comm is expected to provide more benefits to air carriers and passengers for aircraft flying at cruising altitudes.
-Various air traffic controller messages will be available, including the ability to reroute multiple aircraft.
+Data Comm provides more benefits to airlines and passengers when aircraft are in flight.
+Various air traffic controller messages are available, including the ability to reroute multiple aircraft.
 Initial Data Comm services for high-altitude flight started in November 2019.
-It is operating at the Indianapolis, Kansas City, Miami, Minneapolis, Oakland, and Washington air route traffic control centers.
-Initial and full en route services, which bring a wider array of messages than initial, are scheduled to be complete at all centers in 2026.
+It is operating at 16 en route centers and is scheduled to be at all 20 centers in 2025.
+Full en route services, which bring a wider array of messages than initial services, are scheduled to be complete at all centers in 2027.
+Enhanced services are planned after full en route services.
+These will include tools to support trajectory management, such as traffic management coordinator-initiated reroutes.

 Voice communication will always be part of air traffic control.
-In critical situations, they continue to be the primary form of controller-pilot interaction.
-However, for routine communications between pilots and controllers, Data Comm will increase efficiency and airspace capacity.
+In critical situations, it continues to be the primary form of controller-pilot interaction.
+However, for routine communications between pilots and controllers, Data Comm is preferred as it increases efficiency and airspace capacity.
 Data Comm is expected to save operators more than $10 billion over the 30-year life cycle of the program and the FAA about $1 billion in future operating costs.